e2eSolutionArchitect/RaspberryPi/setup-rasberryPi4.md

 - After completing the write it will ask to take the SD card out
 - Now put the SD card into the RaspberyPi SD card slot and simply PowerUp the device
-- At this time only the power cord is added to the RaspberryPi device.
+- At this time only the power cord is added to the Raspberry Pi device.
 No other cable is.
 - It usually takes ~10 mins to boot the device and connect to your wifi automatically.
 Don't power off the device.
 - To check if it has connected to the WiFi, check your mobile's Wifi  available network.
-You will find the RasberryPi there.
+You will find the Rasberry Pi there.
 Take the IP address from there.
 Getting the IP is important

-## Connect RasberryPi using Putty and Enable VNC settings
+# Connect RasberryPi using Putty and Enable VNC settings

 - Download PuTTY from [here](https://www.putty.org/)
 - Add the IP address of the RasberryPi as hostname and port 22 ( you had enabled SSH already )
 - click connect to PuTTY